 Right outside the window of his second story room, after about 100 feet of beach, was a lifeguard stand.
 Kurt wondered why there would be a lifeguard in front of a private residence, but his dad told him it was because they were so close to the vacation hotels, that some tourists would wander down the beach often.
 At first, Kurt was happy that there was something standing in the way of the ocean coming in and swallowing him whole.
 Then it became a constant reminder of how dangerous the ocean was that people needed constant protection.

-What truly spiked Kurt's interest though was the lifeguard who was putting on a layer of sunscreen next to the large, wooden lifeguard stand.
-He was much tanner than himself, with large muscles that ran down his back and flexed with each movement.
+However, what actually spiked Kurt's interest was the lifeguard who was putting on a layer of sunscreen next to the large, wooden lifeguard stand.
+He was much tanner than Kurt, with toned muscles that ran down his back and flexed with each movement.
 He was wearing red swim trunks that hugged all the right places, and he had dark-brown curly hair that just begged for Kurt to run his fingers through it.
-Although he was facing towards the water, Kurt couldn't seem to care, the back of his head was quite a sight.
+Although he was facing towards the water, Kurt couldn't seem to care, the back of his head was just fine for now.

 If Kurt hadn't known he was gay for some time now, this boy about 100 feet outside his window would definitely have made it extremely clear to him.
-His arms… his abs… his-
+His arms…his back…his-

 "Whatcha lookin' at out there Kurt?"
 Burt said interrupting his thoughts as he stood in the doorway to his new room for the summer.
 Burt was definitely not one of those dads who knocked.

 Kurt suddenly turned around as a blush crept up his cheeks.
-"Umm… just looking at the ocean."
+"Umm… ust looking at the ocean."
 Or the hot lifeguard outside my window.

-"Don't be embarrassed Kurt.
+"Don't be embarrassed, Kurt.
 I know it must be hard for you.
-It's almost as hard for me coming here… You are truly handling it well, and I was surprised it only took you 20 minutes to get out of the car."
+It's almost as hard for me coming here… You're handling it extremely well, and I was surprised it only took you 20 minutes to get out of the car."

 Yes, it had taken Kurt 20 minutes to gather up the courage to get out of the car.
-When he opened the door, the salty sea air hit him like 10 speeding cars.
+When he opened the door, the salty sea air hit him like a speeding car.
 But, it wasn't as bad as he thought it was going to be.
-Maybe he was truly over his fear of the ocean.
+Maybe he was actually getting over his fear of the ocean.
 Maybe staying here over the summer wouldn't be as bad as he thought it would be.
 Maybe.